michalkonecny/polypaver/paver-todo.md

     * DONE adapt and add erfriemann

-    * remove any occurrences of universal_real* from the peak example
+    * DONE deal with universal_real* in the peak example

+    * add README files to all folders describing:

+        * how the VCs were derived

+        * how to prove them using PolyPaver

 * DONE tidy up options and their --help documentation